neilprosser/mr-maestro/README.md

-# Maestro - exploding things onto the cloud
+# Mr. Maestro - deployment management

 ## Intro

 Maestro is the main port of call for deploying applications to AWS.
-It will kick of each stage of the deployment and track any resulting task which describes the progress of the operation.
+It will kick off each stage of the deployment and track the resulting tasks which describe the progress of the deployment.

 ## Resources

-`GET /ping`
+`GET /ping` - `pong`
-`pong`.

-`GET /healthcheck`
-Shows the health of the application.
+`GET /healthcheck` - Shows the health of the application, will give a `200` response code if everything is healthy, otherwise `500`

-`GET /1.x/instances/:app-name`
-All instances of an application in JSON form.

-`GET /1.x/images/:app-name`
-All images of an application in JSON form.

-`GET /1.x/deployments`
+`GET /queue-status` - Shows the status of the Redis message-queue

+`GET /lock` - A `200` if Maestro is locked, a `404` if it is unlocked

+`POST /lock` - Lock Maestro

+`DELETE /lock` - Unlock Maestro

-Query deployments.
-Query parameters allowed are:
+`GET /deployments` - Query deployments, allowed query-parameters are:

 * `application` - the application to filter by
 * `environment` - the environment to filter by
+* `from` - the number of deployments to start retrieving from (default: `0`)
+* `full` - whether to retrieve complete deployment information (default: `false`)
+* `region` - limit deployments to this region
+* `size` - the number of deployments to retrieve (default: `10`)
-  * `start-from` - the lower bound of a date filter on deployment start time.
+* `start-from` - the lower bound of a date filter on deployment start time
-  * `start-to` - the upper bound of a date filter on deployment start time.
+* `start-to` - the upper bound of a date filter on deployment start time
-  * `size` - the number of deployments to retrieve (default: 10)
-  * `from` - the number of deployments to start retrieving from (default: 0)
+* `status` - limit deployments to ones having this status

-`GET /1.x/deployments/:deployment-id`
-The details of a specific deployment.
+`GET /deployments/:deployment-id` - The details of a specific deployment

-`GET /1.x/applications`
+`DELETE /deployments/:deployment-id` - Delete a specific deployment

+`GET /deployments/:deployment-id/tasks` - Shows the tasks from a specific deployment

+`GET /deployments/:deployment-id/logs` - Shows the logs from a specific deployment

-The list of all applications known about by Lister.
+`GET /applications` - The list of all applications known about by Lister

-`GET /1.x/applications/:application`
-The details of a specific application.
+`GET /applications/:application` - The details of a specific application

-`PUT /1.x/applications/:application`
-Upsert an application to Lister, Pedantic and Tyrant.
+`PUT /applications/:application` - Upsert an application to Lister, Pedantic and Tyrant. **An email query-string parameter must also be provided**

-`POST /1.x/applications/:application/deploy`
-Begin the deployment of an application.
+`POST /applications/:application/:environment/deploy` - Begin the deployment of an application to an environment, JSON body parameters are as follows:

+* `ami` - The image to use for deployment
+* `hash` - The Tyrant hash to use (if not provided, the latest hash will be used)
+* `message` - A message which describes why the deployment is happening
+* `silent` - Whether the deployment should generate notification messages (default: `false`)
+* `user` - The user who is making the deployment

+`POST /applications/:application/:environment/undo` - Begin an undo of an application, in an environment (an undo is considered to be the replacement of a currently failed deployment with whatever was there previously).
+For this to work, a deployment of the application in that environment must already be in-progress and paused (or stopped due to failure), JSON body parameters are as follows:

+* `message` - A message which describes why the undo is happening
+* `silent` - Whether the undo should generate notification messages (default: `false`)
+* `user` - The user who is carrying out the undo

+`POST /applications/:application/:environment/rollback` - Begin a rollback of an application in an environment (a rollback is considered to be a deployment using the Tyrant hash and image of the penultimate completed deployment for the application and environment).
 JSON body must include the following:

-  * `ami` - the image to use for deployment
-  * `environment` - the environment to deploy to
 * `message` - a message which describes why the deployment is happening
+* `silent` - Whether the rollback should generate notification messages (default: `false`)
 * `user` - the user who is making the deployment

-`POST /1.x/applications/:application/rollback`
-Begin a rollback of an application (a rollback is considered to be a deployment of the penultimate completed deployment for the application and environment).
-JSON body must include the following:
+`POST /applications/:application/:environment/pause` - Register to pause an ongoing deployment of an application in an environment.
+The pause will apply the next time the deployment changes actions

+`DELETE /application/:application/:environment/pause` - Remove a pause registration for an deployment of the application in an environment

-  * `environment` - the environment to deploy to
+`POST /applications/:application/:environment/resume` - Resume the deployment of an application in an environment
-  * `message` - a message which describes why the deployment is happening
-  * `user` - the user who is making the deployment

-`GET /1.x/environments`
-All environments in JSON form.
+`GET /environments` - All environments in JSON form

-`GET /1.x/tasks`
-A text representation of the tasks the system is currently tracking.
+`GET /in-progress` - All deployments which are currently in-progress

+`DELETE /in-progress/:application/:environment` - Delete a deployment lock for an application and environment

+`GET /paused` - All deployments which are currently paused

+`GET /awaiting-pause` - All deployments which are currently awaiting a pause

+`GET /describe-instances/:application/:environment` - List the instances which are present for the application in the environment.
+By default the response will be JSON but using `Accept: text/plain` will switch the output to plain-text